Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 There are two problems with diatomaceous earth.
 It is expensive and it's a non-renewable resource.
 My own preference is to use crushed eggshells.
 They are free, a renewable resource and organic if you use organic eggs like I do.

 Eggshells are also an excellent addition to your compost making it rich in calcium.
-They will break down faster if you crush them before adding to your composter.
+They will break down faster if you crush them before adding to your compost.

-Preventing iris borers from destroying your iris is easy if you keep your garden debris free and keep a close eye on your iris foliage in the spring to spot any signs of borer infestation and then squish them to death.
+Preventing iris borers from destroying your iris is easy if you keep your garden debris free.
+Keep a close eye on your iris foliage in the spring to spot any signs of borer infestation and then squish them to death.